 Status: The GMC rates structure has been filed with FERC and approved.

-Increased MW Granularity of CRR Tracking (I)
+Increased MW Granularity of CRR Tracking

 The ISO’s software systems were originally designed to track CRR MW quantities at a level of 0.1 MW.
 Changes to some of the CRR rules – particularly the rules for CRR transfers to reflect load migration and for disaggregating CRR nominations sourced at Trading Hubs in the location process – have created a need for finer granularity in the CRR tracking system.